 - Type 2 Gestational Diabetes

 Type 1 – previously known as juvenile diabetes, is often diagnosed in children or young adults, but can also happen at any age.

 If you have type 1 diabetes, your pancreas does not make insulin.
-If your body cannot produce insulin glucose stays in your blood; this can lead to serious problems including cardiovascular disease, kidney damage, eye damage and osteoporosis.
+If your body cannot produce insulin-glucose stays in your blood; this can lead to serious problems including cardiovascular disease, kidney damage, eye damage and osteoporosis.
 A blood test can determine if you have Type 1.
-If you are diagnosed, you will need to supplement the insulin your body is lacking by taking insulin injections to keep you blood sugar levels normal.
+If you are diagnosed, you will need to supplement the insulin your body is lacking by taking insulin injections to keep your blood sugar levels normal.

 To manage type 1, you will need to monitor your blood glucose levels daily and administer insulin as needed.
 Your Doctor will also recommend making changes to your diet and regular exercise to help manage your diabetes.

 Type 2 – is the most common type of diabetes happens when your body is unable to use the insulin your body produces; this leads to high blood glucose levels because your body cannot turn all the sugars and starches from the food you eat into energy for cells.
 When this happens your body reacts by producing more insulin to make up for the deficiency.
 But over time your pancreas simply can’t keep up and begins making less and less insulin.
 When this happens, you may need to supplement insulin with daily insulin injections.
 Unlike type 1 diabetes, type 2 is often diagnosed in middle-aged adults and older.
 But type 2 is starting to develop in more and more children and younger adults.

 If you are diagnosed with type 2, your body cannot use the glucose from the food you eat and turn it into energy.
 When glucose levels are too high, it can cause serious problems.